The Best Way to Water Most of Your Carnivorous Plants

 Carnivorous plants love water and do not like to dry out at all.
 Feel the soil: it should be moist or slightly wet when watering it again.
-Squeeze a bit of soil between your fingers - if water runs out it’s too wet.
+Always use mineral-free water when you water your carnivorous plants, such as rainwater or distilled water.
+Bottled and tap water contains too many minerals and can ‘over-fertilize’ or ‘burn’ your plant.

 If the soil is wet - snooze this action, we will remind you again in 2 days.